 Jim, Jr. joined the company in 1975.
 Over the next years, the business expanded into the North Hills of Pittsburgh, first to the McKnight-Seibert Shopping Center, and then into Northway Mall.
 We became known as Jim Ludwig’s Blumengarten.

-In 1990, Jim Jr. and his wife, Linda, purchased our current building in Pittsburgh’s Strip District.
+In 1990, we purchased our current building in Pittsburgh’s Strip District.
 It was originally intended to be a centralized hub and offices for our other stores.
 However, during the ’90’s we found that the economy of one centralized location suited the logistics of the flower business quite well.
 After 70 years downtown, we moved out of the Koppers Building, and we now have only this one location.

-Our Strip District store puts us in a unique position to serve our customers who contact us by phone and internet from all over the world.
+Our Strip District store puts us in a unique position to serve our customers.
 The Strip District is centrally positioned for city-wide delivery.
 We are located close to floral wholesalers and suppliers, and can often fulfill the special requests of our customers on short notice.
 Low overhead and large warehouse space in our current building allows us to provide value pricing in all our products.
 We have adequate space and large walk-in coolers to accommodate flowers for any holiday or large special event.